Positive loops and $L^{\infty}$-contact systolic inequalities: Introduction

-The function $h^{\alpha} : \Sigma \times [0,1] \to \R$ is called the contact Hamiltonian of the path $\varphi$.
-The positivity condition is independent of the choice of $\alpha$, and can be geometrically described by saying that $X_t$ is positively transverse to $\xi$.
+is called the contact Hamiltonian of the path $\varphi$.
+A path $\varphi$ is called \emph{positive} (resp.~\emph{non-negative}) if $h^\alpha$ is positive (resp. non-negative) and \emph{non-trivial} if $h^\alpha\neq 0$.
+These conditions are independent on the contact form $\alpha$ defining the contact structure; for instance the positivity condition means just that $X_t$ is positively transverse to $\xi$ for each $t\in [0,1]$.
 In the following, a positive path means a positive path of contactomorphisms.
 The flow $\theta_t^{\alpha}$ of the Reeb vector field $R_{\alpha}$ has contact Hamiltonian the constant function $1$, and thus is always a positive path.

 As explained in \cite{EliashbergPolterovich2000,EliashbergKimPolterovich2006}, a particularly important role is played by \emph{positive loops} of contactomorphisms $\varphi = \{ \varphi_t \}_{t \in S^1}$.
 In this article we prove a sharp inequality between the $L^{\infty}$-norm of the contact Hamiltonian of a positive loop of contactomorphims and the minimal Reeb period and deduce $L^{\infty}$-contact systolic inequalities in the presence of a positive loop.